GreptimeTeam/docs/docs/v0.6/en/user-guide/operations/configuration.md

 #### `remote_write` method

 The `remote_write` method is supported by `datanode`, `frontend`, `metasrv`, and `standalone`.
-It sends metrics to a receiver compatible with the [Prometheus RemoteWrite protocol](https://prometheus.io/docs/concepts/remote_write_spec/).
+It sends metrics to a receiver compatible with the [Prometheus Remote-Write protocol](https://prometheus.io/docs/concepts/remote_write_spec/).

 ```toml
 [export_metrics]